percona/k8spsmdb-docs/docs/encryption.md

 ## Turning encryption on

-Following options the `mongod` section of the `deploy/cr.yaml` file should be edited to turn this feature on:
+Following options in the `deploy/cr.yaml` file should be edited to turn data at rest encryption on:

 1. The `security.enableEncryption` key should be set to `true` (the default value).